iter-tools/iter-tools/README.md

 ```

 ## async-enumerate
-Same as zipLongest but works on both sync and async iterables.
+Same as enumerate but works on both sync and async iterables.

 ## compress
 This returns an iterable omitting items when the second iterable, at the same index, contains a falsy value.